Space Madness: Reception

-American critic Thad Komorowski gave the episode five out of five stars, considering it to be one of the best episodes in the series.
-He wrote that "Space Madness" was the "first genuine masterpiece" of The Ren & Stimpy Show, and was the episode that made the show popular.
-The critic Jonathan Barkan praised "Space Madness" along with its sequel "Marooned", that "played almost like demented Star Trek episodes".
+Komorowski gave the episode five out of five stars, considering it to be one of the best episodes in the series.
+He wrote that "Space Madness" was the "first genuine masterpiece" of The Ren & Stimpy Show and was the episode that made the show popular.
+Critic Jonathan Barkan praised "Space Madness" along with its sequel "Marooned", that "played almost like demented Star Trek episodes".
+AJ Aronstein of Vulture described the episode as representing a "sense of the real and the fictional", conflating reality with a cartoon world to an "entirely different dimension."
+As of 2021, Kendra Ackerman of Screen Rant reported that the episode (paired with "The Boy Who Cried Rat!") was the second-highest rated episode of The Ren & Stimpy Show on iMDB, scoring a 9 out 10.

-The critic Rob Harvilla wrote that "Space Madness" was one of the best of the show, that features a surreal plot and Ren's colorful insults to Stimpy such as "you bloated sack of protoplasm!"
+In 2021, Rob Harvilla of The Ringer wrote that "Space Madness" was one of the best of the show, that features a surreal plot and Ren's colorful insults to Stimpy such as "you bloated sack of protoplasm!"
 Harvilla praised the voice acting in "Space Madness" as "phenomenal", writing that both John Kricfalusi and Billy West performed their characters with "stupendous, indelible voices".
-Harvilla wrote that he greatly enjoyed "Space Madness" along with the rest of The Ren & Stimpy Show as an youth in the early 1990s, but argued that his enjoyment of the show today is tainted by the sexual abuse allegations against Kricfalusi that came out in 2018.
+Harvilla wrote that he greatly enjoyed "Space Madness" along with the rest of The Ren & Stimpy Show growing up in the early 1990s but argued that his enjoyment of the show today is tainted by the sexual abuse allegations against Kricfalusi that came out in 2018.